kwenealete/docker-to-aws-ecr/README.md

-# Push Docker Image to AWS ECR
+# Push Docker Image to AWS ECR and Deploy to development server

 This repository demonstrates how to build and push a Docker image to AWS Elastic Container Registry (ECR).